oxiKKK/oxware/README.md

 ### VAC

 As far as I know, the CS 1.6 VAC is not so smart, so **YOU SHOULD NOT GET VAC BANNED BY USING THIS**, but having said that, **USE STILL AT YOUR OWN RISK!**

+### Wargods

+There have been reports with WG already detecting this cheat.
+In order to not get detected by WG scan even when you "removed" the cheat, you need to run the uninstall script.
+More on that in here: [uninstalling](#uninstalling).

 ## Building